Viscosity printing

 Viscosity printing is a multi-color printmaking technique that incorporates principles of relief printing and intaglio printing.
 It was pioneered by Stanley William Hayter.

 The process uses the principle of viscosity to print multiple colors of ink from a single plate, rather than relying upon multiple plates for color separation.
 It is a fine art printmaking technique, making original prints in limited editions, as it is slow and allows too much variation between proofs to make large editions feasible.
 Color viscosity printing is among the latest developments in intaglio printmaking.
 Color viscosity printing was developed by a group working at Atelier 17 in Paris in the mid-1950s.
 This group included Stanley William Hayter, Kaiko Moti, Krishna Reddy, Clare Snider Smith and Shirley Wales.
+Martin Barooshian arrived at Atelier 17 in 1956, working closely with Hayter, Moti, Reddy and in particular Wales.
+He further innovated color viscosity printmaking, pushing it to its limits to create more objective imagery, ultimately becoming one of its most important masters.

 Intaglio

 There are a number of different types of original print methods to be aware of.
 Intaglio prints: for example a dollar bill—bills and most stamps are engraved in metal plates and are printed after a viscous ink (about the consistency of oil paint) is forced into grooves, scratches, etched lines or indentations.
 The polished surface is then wiped clean using newsprint and tarlatan, leaving ink only below plate level.
 The plate is then covered with a dampened paper and felt blankets.
-It is run through the press where great pressure (approximately 8 tons to the square inch) pushes the dampened paper down into the engraved or etched grooves to pick up ink.
+It is run through the press where great pressure (approximately 16,000 PSI or 1.103 kbar) pushes the dampened paper down into the engraved or etched grooves to pick up ink.
 In other words, in intaglio we see printed what is below the surface of the plate and the ink is now embossed on the paper.
 Among the greatest masters of engraving and etching are Albrecht Dürer, Hans Holbein the Younger, Rembrandt, Goya, and Picasso.